Sing Aotearoa

 Choral Streams and Plenary Singing at Sing Aotearoa

-Registered Singers will have the option of choosing between three choral streams: Tui, Korimako, & Kokako.
-Each of these streams will work on different repertoire, which will be performed in the final concert on Sunday afternoon.
+Registered Singers will have the option of choosing between three choral streams: Tui, Korimako, & Kōkako.
+Each of these streams will work on different repertoire to be performed in the final concert at lunchtime on Labour Day.
+As well, all singers will be part of the Festival Choir to perform a new work specially commissioned for Sing Aotearoa.

 Choral Streams